 v25.
 In this final moment with his disciples, Jesus is able to teach them some very powerful truths.
 Yet, this is not the end of his teaching ministry.

 v26.
-Jesus goes on to speak of the one who will carry on his teaching ministry.
 The Father will send the Holy Spirit (later we are told he comes/proceeds from Jesus as well) and he will "teach you all things."
 The "you" here are the disciples.
-For us, the New Testament is the fulfilment of this promise.
+For us, the New Testament is the fulfillment of this promise.
+The Holy Spirit, here given the title "Paraclete", "Counselor" in the NIV and "Advocate", TNIV, is "another to befriend you", Knox.
+He is one who is close beside us and speaks with us for Christ - bears witness to Christ, convinces, teaches us...

 v29.
 When the Spirit comes, then Jesus' words will be verified and the disciples will be filled with joy.

-The Holy Spirit intimately involves himself with each believer, and this association is similar to a personal friendship with Jesus.
+The Spirit of Christ intimately involves himself with each believer, and this association is similar to a personal friendship with Jesus.
 The relationship is experienced primarily through the advocacy of the Holy Spirit.
 He speaks with us in the conflicts of life, advising and aiding us in the struggle.
 He stands beside us.
 As Jesus put it, "I will be with you always."
 The aid is revelational.
-He "teaches us all things."
-That is, he gives us the information we need to know in our life as a disciple of Christ.
+He "teaches us all things"; he gives us the information we need to know in our life as a disciple of Christ.
 This revelation comes through the principles outlined in scripture, which is the Spirit inspired Word of God.
 Through the word-ministries (prophets, evangelists, pastors and teachers) this revelation is made known to the fellowship of believers, whose task is then to prayerfully consider the word and apply it in their daily life.

 1. How does Jesus show himself to disciples only?